Savelore

 Tired of losing great ChatGPT responses in your chat history or temporary sessions?
 Here's a detailed comparison of 5 proven methods to save and organize your AI conversations effectively.

-Here's every method I've tried to save ChatGPT responses, what actually works, and what's a waste of time.
+Here's every method for saving ChatGPT responses permanently, what actually works, and what's a waste of time.

 Method 1: Screenshots